dhilgart/TWIML_codenames/README.md

 - TWIML_codenames_API_Client.py - helper functions for client_run.py
 - requirements.txt - defines the minimum libraries you will need

+##### Optional files:

+(This file is used by the template bot, but your bot does not have to use it)

+- nounlist.txt - a list of words to consider using as clue words

 Detailed documentation for what each file/class/function/variable is used for is included within the files.
 Please place any questions about the code in the [Slack channel](https://twimlai.slack.com/archives/C01CM9B3XL4) or email to dhilgart@gmail.com.

 When you are ready to compete, run the following from your command line: